2025 CDISC + TMF Europe Interchange Program

 In January 2025, a CDISC working group was established to define and model Analysis Concepts, an important step toward enabling end-to-end automation within the CDISC 360i framework.

-The current USDM (Unified Study Data Model) defines objectives, endpoints, and schedule of activities (SoA), including Biomedical Concepts (BC).
+The current USDM (Unified Study Definitions Model) defines objectives, endpoints, and schedule of activities (SoA), including Biomedical Concepts (BC).
 While these Biomedical Concepts facilitate downstream automation of study setup and data collection, a significant gap remains in the metadata required for derived and analyzed data and their relationship to USDM-defined endpoints.
 As USDM currently supports eProtocol creation, a natural extension toward supporting the electronic Statistical Analysis Plan (eSAP) is required.

 The potential benefits of biomedical concepts have been touted for many years, and as an industry we are finally on the cusp of implementing them more widely.
 At GSK, we have been experimenting around how a proto-concept, typically in the form of CDISC terminology, can be used as a bridge between entities in our protocols, collection and SDTM value-level definitions.
 More recently, we are very actively pursuing an automation agenda which includes protocol digitisation and widescale deployment of fully metadata-drive analysis results and analysis output creation, which further presses the need for biomedical concepts, and additionally highlights the need for the industry to align on concept models for study design and analysis.
 This presentation will share examples of work so far, and some of the upcoming challenges which we hope to address through industry collaboration around CDISC 360i.